 Expand your horizons and open up new career opportunities by working abroad.
 It not only allows you to see another part of the world but can provide you with the cross-cultural experience employers are looking for in new employees.
-What you discover abroad and within yourself could make an interesting addition to your application and influence your career decisions.

 - MyWorldAbroad (Registration with your McGill email is required)

 This is a great resource for students who want to work abroad but not sure where to start their job search.
 This database provides 400+ work abroad job boards and useful guides.
 Visit What Do You Want To Do? -> Work Abroad for job resources.